|

 COMMENTS

 Alternative definition: a(n) is triangular and a(n)/2 is the harmonic average of consecutive triangular numbers.
-See comments and formula section of A005563, of which this sequence is a subset. - Raphie Frank, Sep 28 2012
+See comments and formula section of A005563, of which this sequence is a subsequence. - Raphie Frank, Sep 28 2012

-As with the Sophie Germain triangular numbers (A124174), then 35 = (a(n) - a(n-6))/(a(n-2) - a(n-4)). - Raphie Frank, Sep 28 2012
+As with the Sophie Germain triangular numbers (A124174), 35 = (a(n) - a(n-6))/(a(n-2) - a(n-4)). - Raphie Frank, Sep 28 2012

 Sophie Germain triangular numbers of the second kind as defined in A217278. - Raphie Frank, Feb 02 2013